 Social media now has functions that make sharing, reading, and collecting information one-click simple.

 Perhaps the most famous platform for real-time sharing, Twitter is a perfect tool for instant assessment.
-Two features are important to consider: hashtags and Twitter clients.
+Twitter has several useful features to consider.

-- Class hashtags: Twitter offers advanced search options, like hashtags (#) followed by a word or phrase.
-Placing a hashmark next to text makes terms searchable.
-For example, #oscars2014 retrieved all the tweets that discussed the 2014 Oscars.
-You can designate a class or assignment with a hashtag (such as #dralfonzoworldliterature or #dralfonzoannakarenina).
-You can also tweet out prompts to get a conversation going, such as, "What did you think of today's in-class activity? #dralfonzoamericanliterature."
+You can also tweet out prompts to get a conversation going, such as, “What did you think of today’s in-class activity? #DrAlfonzoAmericanLiterature.”
 When someone attaches a class hashtag to an academic comment or question in class, they become easy for a group to find.
 For more on hashtag etiquette take a look at #HashtagEtiquette: 8 People Who Are Doing It Wrong.

-- Chat: Tweetdeck and Hootsuite are management clients for Twitter that allow you to create and arrange custom columns in order to efficiently track and contribute to specific topics or groups.
-The image above illustrates how to set up columns that will track all posts using a specific hashtag.
-Set up as many columns as you want in Tweetdeck and it will be populated as soon as new tweets appear that fit your parameters.
+Chat: TweetDeck and Hootsuite are management clients for Twitter that allow you to create and arrange custom columns in order to efficiently track and contribute to specific topics or groups.
+Set up as many columns as you want in TweetDeck and they will be populated as soon as new tweets appear that fit your parameters.

-- Tweet Chat: Tweet Chat is a chat room on Twitter created by a moderator so that participants can discuss a specific topic.
+Tweet Chat: Tweet Chat is a chat room on Twitter created by a moderator so that participants can discuss a specific topic.
 The moderator sets up the hashtag for the Tweet Chat and designates a start time.
 Participants log on with their Twitter credentials, submit the designated hashtag, and enter into the chat room.
-A record of the conversation can be captured (see left-hand image).
+A record of the conversation can be captured.

-Facebook and Google Plus allow you to create private groups.
-This could also be done using the social learning platform Edmodo.
+Facebook allows you to create private groups.
+This can also be done using the social learning platform Edmodo.
 These platforms, unlike Twitter, allow students to write lengthier posts.
-For example, you can have students, in real time, write one-minute papers in the "comment" section of the prompt.
+For example, you can have students, in real time, write one-minute papers in the comment section of the prompt.
 Each of these platforms also has free polling tools.
 With such features, there are few formative assessment strategies that cannot be handled more efficiently using social media.
-One caveat: check with your institution's social media policy before using these tools.
+One caveat: Check your institution’s social media policy before using these tools.

-To assess basic comprehension, attitudes, difficulties, and higher-order thinking, social media and formative assessment naturally compliment each other.
-What technology tools do you use to assist with formative assessment?
+To assess basic comprehension, attitudes, difficulties, and higher-order thinking, social media and formative assessment naturally complement each other.